 8. It will boost your bones

 Oily fish is one of the best dietary sources of vitamin D, which is essential for healthy teeth and bones.
 But do choose your fish wisely.
 Raw herring contains around 19mcg per 100g, compared to just 4.6mcg per 100g of canned sardines in brine.

-Learn more about how vitamin D helps protect your health
+Learn more about how your heart needs vitamin D

 9. It could offer sun protection